 We decided to double check markings from moths ago so I got the engine back in position.
 We ended up using all my original markings though which was cool and got cutting

-I was working with my buddy Victor to weld it and he just wanted to put plates over the now open end and call it a day.
-I wanted to reinforce it a little bit...
-I'll get into that in just a moment.
-My phone died so we kind of skip over a little of the process but I'm not hiding anything here - there are some ugly welds, I'm not an expert and I know that.
+I was working with a buddy who is a welder with decades of experience to weld it.
+I plan on doing a lot of the welding myself but the critical components like subframe and mounts I plan on outsourcing.
+I wanted to reinforce it a little bit more than just welding a plate over the opening, but I'll get into that in just a moment.
+My phone died so we kind of skip over a little of the process but I'm not hiding anything here - there are some ugly welds.
 But this is what we ended up with, with a stock subframe on the bottom for comparison

 I was about to leave for the day then I thought... nah, I have to test fit it!
 I had left the engine in place from earlier when we were checking the fitment so it was pretty easy to do so.
 It went right in!
 It's bolted in in the below picture!